Skip to main content

 Press information DOMiD

-The Documentation Centre and Museum on Migration in Germany (DOMiD) is a non-profit association founded by migrants in 1990.
-DOMiD is home to Germany's largest collection of objects and documents documenting the diverse history of migration in Germany.
-The ongoing collection emerged from civil society and currently comprises more than 150,000 social, cultural and everyday historical artefacts.
+The Documentation Centre and Museum on Migration in Germany (DOMiD) is a non-profit association founded in 1990 by migrants.
+DOMiD houses Germany’s largest collection of objects and documents chronicling the diverse history of migration in Germany.

-With its exhibitions, publications and events, DOMiD is one of the pioneers in the museumisation of migration and the communication of migration history.
-The organisation stands for a multi-perspective view of history and is committed to an inclusive culture of remembrance.
+The ongoing collection originated within civil society and currently comprises more than 150,000 artefacts relating to social, cultural and everyday history.
+Through its exhibitions, publications and events, DOMiD is a pioneer in the musealisation of migration and the communication of migration history.
+The association advocates a multi-perspective view of history and is committed to an inclusive culture of remembrance.

-The DOMiD office in Cologne currently has 19 employees (salaried and freelance).
-The organisation is politically independent and ideologically neutral.
-DOMiD is institutionally funded by the state of North Rhine-Westphalia and the city of Cologne.
+The DOMiD office in Cologne currently employs 16 staff members (permanent and freelance).
+The association is politically independent and ideologically neutral.
+DOMiD receives institutional funding from the State of North Rhine-Westphalia and the City of Cologne.

 domid.org